vmorganp/vmorganpWebsite/website/hugo/vmorganpWebsite/content/projects/lazytainer.md

 # Why

 I self host some services using my own hardware at home.
-I wanted to reduce my security threat surface and save some watts and RAM.
+I wanted to reduce idle use of system resouces, specifically RAM (looking at you minecraft servers).
+It should also theoretically help with power use and security threat surface.
+Since it takes a moment to spin up, a cursory scan will not return any active ports, assuming a service isn't actively being used.

 # How

-I made a container, which checks for traffic to other containers, and if a minimum amount is not met, it automatically stops those containers until they recieve traffic again
+Using the go programming language, I made a container, which checks for traffic to other containers.
+If a minimum amount is not met, it automatically stops those containers until they recieve traffic again.
+The README for this project is far more descriptive if you really want to dig in to how it works, and I refuse to repeat myself here.